iainctduncan/papers/source/features_usage.rst

-In combination with s4m's capability of updating code interactively while programs run, this scheduling flexibility enables the programmer-performer to edit algorithms used in algorithmic music in interesting ways, even once they have already been scheduled.
+In combination with s4m's capability of updating code interactively while programs run, this scheduling flexibility enables the programmer-performer to edit algorithms used in a performance in interesting ways, even once they have already been scheduled.

-Finally, these facilities enable a workflow known as "self-scheduling" or "temporal recursion" in which a repeating function schedules the next pass of itself (Lazzarini, 2016, 115-116).
+Finally, these facilities enable a workflow known as "self-scheduling" or "temporal recursion", in which a repeating function schedules the next pass of itself (Lazzarini, 2016, 115-116).
 .. citation (Lazzarini, 2016)
-This facility enables the composer to create evolving generative processes, as each pass of a function can change the data, (or even the code!) of the next pass of the function.
+This enables the composer to create evolving processes, as each pass of a function can change the data, (or even the code!) of the next pass of the function.
 One might think at first glance that this would result in an accumulation of timing jitter, but the implementation of Max clocks does indeed make this possible